 Our products are subject to regulation by the U.S. Consumer Product Safety Commission (the "CPSC") and similar state and international regulatory authorities, and their products sold on our platform could be subject to involuntary recalls and other actions by these authorities.
 Concerns about product safety including concerns about the safety of products manufactured in developing countries, could lead us to recall selected products.
 Recalls and government, customer or consumer concerns about product safety could harm our reputation and reduce sales, either of which could have a material adverse effect on our business, results of operations, financial condition and prospects.
 For example, in May 2018, the board of directors of Mohawk Group, Inc., our wholly-owned subsidiary ("Mohawk Opco"), approved a voluntary recall of the Xtava Allure Hair Dryer.
 In June 2018, Mohawk Opco filed an application for a voluntary recall with the CPSC pursuant to Section 15(b) of the Consumer Product Safety Act ("CPSA").
 Mohawk Opco received approval from the CPSC to provide consumers with replacement units and publicly announced the recall on August 15, 2018.
-Mohawk Opco estimates it will incur approximately \$1.6 million in costs related to the recall for procurement, manufacturing, fulfillment and delivery to consumers who apply and qualify for the recall costs.
+Mohawk Opco estimated it would incur approximately \$1.6 million in costs related to the recall for procurement, manufacturing, fulfillment and delivery to consumers who apply and qualify for the recall costs.
 Mohawk Opco recorded the expense in 2018.
-Mohawk Opco also estimates it will incur legal and other expenses of approximately \$0.4 million related to the recall, which will be expensed as incurred.
+As of September 30, 2019, the remaining recall liability is \$0.1 million as we have reversed \$1.4 million of this accrual during September 30, 2019, as the recall program for the Xtava Allure Hair Dryer has materially completed.

 We may be subject to product liability claims if people or property are harmed by the products we sell.
 Some of the products we sell may expose us to product liability claims and litigation (including class actions) or regulatory action relating to safety, personal injury, death or environmental or property damage.
 For example, in August 2018, we announced a voluntary recall of certain hair dryers that were alleged to have overheated or caused fires.
 Although no claims have been brought, pursuant to the CPSC and the guidelines set forth by the CPSA, we may be subject to a late reporting penalty if the CSPC decides to perform a late reporting investigation and determines we failed to meet all reporting requirements.
 If we are determined to have violated the reporting guidelines, a penalty may be material to the consolidated financial statements.
+In August 2019, we received notice that we have materially completed our obligation on the recall program and, as a result, have eliminated a substantial portion of the remaining liability pertaining to the program.
+As such, we believe the likelihood that a late reporting investigation will be initiated by the CPSC is remote but we can make no guarantee that CPSC will not open an investigation in the future.